edwardsph/Website/content/in-depth.md

 Basic LDFs _([example](http://data.linkeddatafragments.org/dbpedia?subject=&predicate=rdf%3Atype&object=dbpedia-owl%3ARestaurant))_ minimize server processing, while still enabling efficient querying by the client:

-- Compared to **SPARQL results**, basic LDFs are easier to generate because the server effort is bounded.
+- **Data dumps** allow full querying on the client side, but all processing happens locally.
-  In contrast, each SPARQL query can demand a theoretically unlimited amount of server resources.
+  Therefore, it is not _Web_ querying: the data is likely outdated and only comes from a single source.

 - **Subject pages** also require low server effort, but they do not allow efficient querying of all graph patterns.
   For instance, finding a list of [artists](http://dbpedia.org/ontology/Artist) is near impossible with regular dereferencing or Linked Data querying.

-- **Data dumps** allow full querying on the client side, but all querying happens locally.
+- Compared to **SPARQL results**, basic LDFs are easier to generate because the server effort is bounded.
-  Therefore, it is not _Web_ querying: the data is likely outdated and only comes from a single source.
+  In contrast, each SPARQL query can demand a theoretically unlimited amount of server resources.

 Our [basic Linked Data Fragments client](/software/) answers SPARQL queries using only basic LDFs.